CHALLENGES

 OPPORTUNITIES

-Public-private partnerships (P3’s) are the key way to modernize infrastructure and the Partnership has been a leading advocate for bringing the P3 approach to meet the city and state infrastructure challenges, starting with affordable housing and continuing with bridges, airports, transit and resiliency.
-Today, Partnership members are working with all levels of government to advance the modernization of transit, increase the housing stock, and insulate the city against rising sea levels and extreme weather.
-And, to slow down the effects of climate change, the Partnership network worked with the city and state to enact legislation to accelerate the transition to renewable energy from fossil fuels and to mandate energy and emissions standards for large buildings.
+Public-private partnerships (P3’s) offer the most effective approach to modernization and expansion of urban infrastructure.
+The Partnership was founded on this principle and has been a leading advocate for the P3 approach to meet the city and state infrastructure challenges.
+Today, Partnership members are working with all levels of government to advance transit improvements, mitigate vehicular congestion, facilitate the transition from fossil fuels to renewable energy sources, increase the housing stock, upgrade telecommunications, and insulate the city against rising sea levels and extreme weather.

 $1.5B